 Engaging Leading Human Rights Experts

 GTE and renowned business and human rights experts Shift first collaborated in 2019 to identify and work to address human rights issues related to GTE’s business operations and value chain.
 Shift is the leading centre of expertise on the United Nations Guiding Principles on Business and Human Rights (UNGPs).
-The nonprofit organization is chaired by John Ruggie who authored the Guiding Principles during his mandate as the UN Secretary-General’s Special Representative on Business & Human rights.
+The nonprofit organization at one point was chaired by the late John Ruggie who authored the Guiding Principles during his mandate as the UN Secretary-General’s Special Representative on Business & Human rights.

 Shift introduced GTE staff to a methodology for effectively assessing human rights risks.
 Shift also facilitated discussions with GTE’s management, corporate responsibility personnel and other field staff at the Company’s operations sites in Colombia and Ecuador, in order to build additional capacity within the Company for managing human rights issues.

-With new operations in Ecuador currently growing, in 2023, the Company carried out training led by Shift , on the standards of the Guiding Principles of Human Rights and Business.
-This training workshop was attended by 60 people, most of whom are supply chain partners.
-Government officials and civil society organizations were also in attendance.
-In addition, the Company held a session with 19 local supply chain partners in Lago Agrio, communicating its Human Rights Policy, operating philosophy, and the requirements to apply its corporate policies and contractual clauses that speak to the respect and protection of Human Rights.
+With operations in Ecuador growing, in 2023 and 2024, the Company carried out training led by Shift, on the standards of the Guiding Principles of Human Rights and Business.
+This training workshop was attended by supply chain partners, government officials and civil society organizations.
+In 2023, the Company also held a session with 19 local supply chain partners in Lago Agrio, communicating its Human Rights Policy, operating philosophy, and the requirements to apply its corporate policies and contractual clauses that speak to the respect and protection of human rights.

 • Demonstrated organizational capacity to drive the implementation process